AdlerFarHorizons/CopernicusNmeaTerm/README.md

 see if the unit is functional and your wiring is correct is to send a request for the current automatic sentence configuration by entering 'QNM' (no quotes).
-You should receive a response of the form '$PTNLRNM,xxxx,yy,*cc' regardless of having satellites in view or even and antenna attached.
+You should receive a response of the form '$PTNLRNM,xxxx,yy,\*cc' regardless of having satellites in view or even and antenna attached.
 If 'xxxx' is '0000', the unit has in the past been configured for no auto output and that configuration had been saved with the RT message.
 So, it is probably working just fine.
 Change the auto output to factory default with 'SNM,0005,01'.
-You should get a confirmation '$PTNLRNM,A*3A' (the 'A' means valid, if 'V', it's invalid and you may have entered the command incorrectly.
+You should get a confirmation 'PTNLRNM,A\*3A' (the 'A' means valid, if 'V', it's invalid and you may have entered the command incorrectly.